MagicPod provides various Wait Commands to help improve test stability.

 Difference Between “Wait until UI element exists” vs “Wait until UI element is visible”

 The Wait until UI element exists command waits until the target UI element is detected in the UI tree.
+(As for the Wait until UI element does not exist command, it detects when the element does not exist.)
 At this point, whether the element is visible or not does not affect the detection.

 On the other hand, the Wait until UI element is visible command waits until the target UI element is confirmed to be visibly displayed.
 Therefore, even if the element exists in the UI tree, it will not be detected if it is in one of the following hidden states: